 - Who is going to be the face of the brand?

-Mistakes CEOs Make with Personal Branding
+The Top Mistakes CEOs Make with Personal Branding

-Are you self-promoting or aggressively posting ten times a day?
+Are you self-promoting or aggressively posting on social media ten times a day?
 That can hurt you in the long run if there is no thought-leadership marketing strategy behind the content you put out.
 I’d rather see a CEO put out three great pieces of content per month as opposed to something every single day and kill their engagement with low-quality content.
 You need to create a social media marketing strategy that ties into a holistic inbound content marketing strategy.

 Before you click post, you must be able to answer: